 I along with my office colleague planned the visit to Hesaraghatta grasslands, the last vast grassland left in around Bangalore.
 Hesaraghatta grasslands are roughly around 50 Km from Bangalore city which translates to 1.5- 2 hr.
 Ride considering which route you take and at what time you leave the city.
 We took Yashwantpur road to exit the city.
 Once you exit the city limits, the roads become narrower but a welcome sign of less crowded and congested place like that of Bangalore.

-We were total eight folks with five bikes to roar towards Hesaraghatta grasslands in the morning of July 8th.
+We were a total of eight folks with five bikes to roar towards Hesaraghatta grasslands in the morning of July 8th.
 We passed Yashwantpur metro station at around 6 AM and so reached the Hessarghatta grassland by 7 AM.

 We parked our bikes outside the grassland and entered through the gate.
 The weather was pleasant and cool with early morning dew on the grass.
 For all of us, the grassland gave a much-needed welcome from the concrete jungles of Bangalore; the air was cold, fresh and soothing.
 The photography session was on, as we keep walking to the end of grassland.

-There were also bunch trees on our left side.
+There were also bunch of trees on our left side.
 I believe the authorities had planted new saplings of trees in the other corner of the grassland, which is a welcome sign.
-After spending few hours, we left the Hesaraghatta grasslands and enquired about the lake that we googled a day before.
+After spending a few hours, we left the Hesaraghatta grasslands and enquired about the lake that we googled a day before.

 The so-called lake is now only dry bed with few pockets of water here and there.
-This gave us some disappointment; however we saw a silver lining in this situation.
+This gave us some disappointment; however, we saw a silver lining in this situation.
 We zoomed our bikes comprises of Royal Enfield, Pulsar, Apache, RxZ on the lake bed and did some adventurous bike sporting.

 After all these refreshing activities, it was time to return to our homes in Bangalore.
 We had our breakfast just before Yashwantpur at a local shop.
 As expected, we faced massive traffic on Bangalore roads while returning to our homes.
 Nevertheless, it was a day well enjoyed and spent with activities of what we thought of.